HaywhyD/hngx_stage1/README.md

    git clone https://github.com/haywhyd/hngx_stage1.git
 Navigate to the project directory:

-bash
+'''bash
 Copy code
-cd your-hngx-flutter-app
+cd hngx_stage1
 Install the project dependencies:

-bash
+'''bash
 Copy code
 flutter pub get
 Run the app:

-bash
+'''bash
 Copy code
 flutter run
 Assumptions
 This project assumes that you have Flutter and its dependencies installed on your development machine.

-Packages Used
+## Packages Used
 cupertino_icons - Icon pack for Flutter.
 google_fonts - Easily access fonts from Google Fonts. flutter_screenutil - Screen adaptation utility for Flutter.